THRINGSTONE BOWLING CLUB

-10.1 The relevant Team Captain shall be responsible for selecting the teams for the Weekend friendly fixtures and the Monday, Wednesday, Thursday and Friday League fixtures.
+10.1 The relevant Team Captain shall be responsible for the Saturday, Sunday friendly matches and the Monday, Wednesday, Thursday and Friday League fixtures.

-10.2 A Selection Committee comprising at least two members of the Club shall be nominated by the Management Committee to be responsible for selecting the teams for the various Club Cup and County Competitions such as the Unbadged Competition, Local Inter-Club Cup and Shield Competitions, EBA Top-Ten Competition.
+10.2 The Management Committee or their Appointees will be responsible for selecting the teams for the various Club Cup and County Competitions such as the Unbadged Competition, Local Inter-Club Cup and Shield Competitions, EBA Top-Ten Competition.

 10.3 In the event that a selected player notifies the captain that they are unable to play, the captain or person appointed by the captain shall have the power to re-arrange the team as he/she considers necessary to take account of the expertise and experience of the replacement(s).

 11.1 For weekend matches members shall wear the recognised dress of shirts in the club colours and white/cream trousers or suitably recognised bowls shorts (men) or white/cream skirts/trousers (ladies), bowling shoes and white/cream socks.

 11.2 For midweek matches and league and inter-club or county competitions members shall wear clothing as specified in 11.1 above except greys shall be worn below the waist and grey socks may be worn.